 NVTA serves as the congestion management agency and public transit provider for the jurisdictions within Napa County, one of the nine Bay Area counties within Metropolitan Transportation Commission (MTC) region.
-According to 2015 population estimates, nearly 142,500 people reside on the roughly 740 square miles of land in Napa County.
+According to the 2020 American Community Survey 5-Year Estimates, approximately 138,572 people reside on the roughly 740 square miles of land in Napa County.
 Land types include a mixture of smaller, rural communities and agricultural land.
 NVTA provides services to a diverse group of stakeholders, with a mixture of English and non-English speakers from a variety of cultural and socioeconomic backgrounds.
 The NVTA makes every reasonable effort to address the needs of all stakeholders by providing equal access and opportunities for ongoing involvement and participation in its operations.